 Arai: There was one example in which Net-Commons was used as part of an elementary school class.
 The assignment was to write a one-page essay telling people about something that you do well and then post it on the Internet.
 It was designed to help students learn what they needed to do to effectively communicate their thoughts to others without saying either too much or too little.
-The student evaluations had comments like "I now have confidence in my ability to communicate information well" and "In order to communicate information, it's important to think of how it will by received by the other person."
+The student evaluations had comments like "I now have confidence in my ability to communi-

+A Free, One-Stop System cate information well" and "In order to communicate information, it's important to think of how it will by received by the other person."
+Itoya: It sound like they really learned the essence of how to communicate.